HarlinLee/BlobOT/README.md

 ## What's inside?

 `BlobOT.py` contains the most important class and function definitions for the optimization problem.
-These are imported
 - `Model` is (more or less) a dummy class so that we can leverage the autograd functionality of Pytorch.
 - `KE` calculates the kinetic energy using **velocity** of the trajectories.
 - `KE_acc` uses the **acceleration** of trajectories.